 After considering these factors, the judge may deviate from the guidelines by adjusting the recommended child support payments up or down.

 It is difficult to estimate how much child support payments will be since the court has the authority to deviate from the state’s guidelines.
-The attorneys at Ashby Law will push for a favorable agreement by ensuring the judge understands your unique situation and child’s needs when calculating child support.
+The attorneys at Pacific Northwest Family Law will push for a favorable agreement by ensuring the judge understands your unique situation and child’s needs when calculating child support.
 Let us protect your best interests and your rights as a parent.

 Book An Appointment With Our Child Support Attorneys Today in Spokane

-Don’t face a contentious child support dispute alone–turn to the experienced attorneys at Ashby Law for help.
+Don’t face a contentious child support dispute alone–turn to the experienced attorneys at Pacific Northwest Family Law for help.
 Our attorneys have extensive experience representing both custodial and non-custodial parents in child support disputes.
 Our main priority is fighting for a child support agreement that is in your best interests.
 To schedule a consultation with one of our family lawyers, call 509-572-3700 or book your appointment online.